surifirstpin/biplus_documentation/docs/Visualisation Types and Settings FLD.md

 - **Label** specify label text.

-- **Padding** specifies spacing at the top, bottom,left and right side of the charts.
+- **Padding** specifies spacing at the top, bottom, left and right side of the charts.

 - **Tooltips** points the first measure value of the column field.